Transfer Degree-Emphasis

 Overview

-Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) while exploring your love of art.
+Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with an emphasis in studio art in preparation for transferring to a four-year university.

 Sample Schedule